spacedmonkey/wp-user-query-cache/README.md

 =======
 This plugin is just a feature plugin and should be considered a proof of concept for user query caching.
 For full information call at the WordPress core ticket [#40613](https://core.trac.wordpress.org/ticket/40613).

 This plugin add new UI, as it is an under the hood change.
+This plugin requires WordPress 5.1.

 Instalation
 ================

 Before installing, make sure you have object caching enabled, other this caching plugin will do nothing.

-1. Copy `class-wp-user-query.php` in with `wp-includes` ( or wait until WordPress 5.1 to be released ).
 1. Copy `wp-user-query-cache.php` in `mu-plugins` directory
 1. That's it!